bhavanat12/Boolean-retrieval/Readme.txt

 5. Hyderabad is one of the words that's occuring in atleast 5 documents.

 CODE:

 1. Works for all kinds of boolean operators - AND, OR, AND NOT, OR NOT between terms.

-2. Works for queries of the format - X* and *X.
+2. Works for individual queries of the format - X* and *X.

-3. Works for the AND, OR operations of the wildcard queries.

-2. Permuterm index (for the form X*Y) has been constructed using the linked list datastructure.